Amity808/EigenMatch-CoW-Hook/avs/eigenmatch-avs/README.md

 1. `ValidateTask` – decode the task payload into a `SettlementBundleTask`, check docker digest and TEE measurement allowlists (`ALLOWED_DOCKER_DIGESTS`, `ALLOWED_TEE_MEASUREMENTS`), ensure the bundle is still fresh (`maxDelay` env), enforce replay protection using the `replaySalt`, and verify at least one `match_group` exists with ≥2 intents before we hand anything to the executor bridge.
 2. `HandleTask` – fetch the latest bundle hash from `MATCHER_ENDPOINT`, confirm it matches the payload byte-for-byte, collect PER metrics, and return a JSON payload (`bundle_id` + `bundle_hash`) the Hourglass Aggregator can sign and forward.

-This mirrors the watcher implementation already present in `services/watcher`.
-Future work will replace the logging stub with an HTTP bridge to the settlement executor so validated bundles reach `EigenMatchHook.processSettlementBundle`.
+This mirrors the watcher implementation already present in `services/watcher` (`avs/eigenmatch-avs/services/watcher`), which consumes bundles emitted by `compute/intent-matcher`.

 ### Smart contracts (`contracts/`)